carjun/darknet_for_toy/README.md

 3. toyboxes.
 This mode will record all the coordinates for all boxes in each image.

-Their usages are the same as the recall, train, etc., modes in the original darknet program.
+Their usages are the same as the recall, train, etc., modes in the original Darknet.